Postgraduate Certificate in Developing Professional Practice in Higher Education, University of South Wales (in progress, 2017)

 Emma is able to provide a wide variety of training, lectures, talks and presentations and clinical supervision to a range of therapists and practitioners.

 Emma is undertaking a service-evaluation with psychology from her fire-setter assessment work in low secure and is also beginning to undertake content analysis research from her 7 years of providing new admission assessments in the DSPD and Enhanced Personality Disorder Services in high secure.
 Emma is currently interested in researching the ‘conflict and resolution’ held within ‘the first image’ made in Art Psychotherapy assessments.

 Emma is a peer reviewer for the Personality and Mental Health Journal.

 Areas of Expertise

-Clinical supervision – arts therapies, therapies and education (including art, music, drama, dance movement & Sandplay (groups and individual, peer, team)
+Arts Therapies Clinical supervision (including dance movement & Sandplay (groups and individual, peer, team)